rh-mobb/documentation/docs/idp/az-ad-grp-sync/README.md

 This guide focuses on how to synchronize Identity Provider (IDP) groups and users after configuring authentication in OpenShift Cluster Manager (OCM).
 For an IDP configuration example, please reference the [Configure Azure AD as an OIDC identity provider for ROSA/OSD](https://mobb.ninja/docs/idp/azuread/) guide.

-To set up group synchronization from Azure Active Directory (AD) to ROSA you must:
+To set up group synchronization from Azure Active Directory (AD) to ROSA/OSD you must:

 1. Define groups and assign users in Azure AD
 1. Install the Group Sync Operator from the OpenShift Operator Hub